 R v.
 Thompson, 2020 ONCA 264:This appeal was a ss.
 9, 10(b), and 24(2) Charter challenge against police conduct in Brampton, ON.
 Constables from the Peel Regional Police parked their cruisers directly behind the appellant’s parked car after receiving an anonymous tip about drug trafficking in the area.
 The appellant was arrested for possession of cocaine for the purposes of trafficking, and was not advised of his right to counsel until 21 minutes later.
 The Court of Appeal found that the appellant’s ss.
 9 and 10(b) rights were breached, and that the evidence should be excluded as per s.
 24(2).
 Firstly, the trial judge erred by taking a subjective approach in his s.
 9 analysis, contrary to the objective approach set out in Grant.
 A reasonable person would conclude that the appellant was arbitrarily psychologically detained and had no choice but to comply.
 The police had deliberately obstructed the appellant’s car without reasonable cause, and the appellant could not freely leave the situation.
 A reasonable person would also consider the appellant’s status as a Black man in a majority-racialized city, and how systemic discrimination would affect an individual’s choices in the situation.
 The fact that the appellant did not subjectively know that he was being obstructed by police cruisers, or that the police did not subjectively know of the appellant’s race until they approached him, is irrelevant to the s.
 9 analysis.
 Secondly, the appellant’s s.
 10(b) rights were breached due to the unjustified delay before being advised to his right to counsel.
 Finally, the evidence should be excluded due to the seriousness of the Charter violations.
 The Court found that the Peel Regional Police has a systemic disregard for their s.
 10(b) obligations, and hence the admission of evidence would bring the administration of justice into disrepute.
 The appeal was allowed.

 R v.
 Sullivan, 2020 ONCA 333: This joint appeal was a ss.
 7 and 11(d) Charter challenge against s.33.1 of the Criminal Code.
 Defendants who have committed a violence-based crime in a state of self-induced intoxication are not permitted to use the non-mental-disorder intoxication defense under s.33.1.
 The purpose of s.33.1 was to (1) protect women and children from intoxicated violence, and (2) to ensure the accountability of those who commit violence-based offenses while intoxicated (“accountability purpose”).
 The appellants, Mr. Sullivan and Mr. Chan, both committed violence-based crimes in a state of unforeseeable drug-induced psychosis.
 The Court of Appeal unanimously held that s.33.1 violated the principles of fundamental justice and s.11 (d).
 The provision allowed conviction without proof of voluntariness on the part of the accused, and allowed conviction even if the violent act was an unforeseeable consequence of intoxication.
 The majority and the concurrence agreed that s.33.1 could not be saved under s.1 as the provision was “aggressive” in its scope.
 The majority and the concurrence disagreed on whether the “accountability purpose” was pressing and substantial, with the concurrence giving more deference to Parliament’s intentions.
 The appeal was allowed.
-Leave to appeal to the Supreme Court of Canada has been granted.
+Leave to appeal was granted by the Supreme Court of Canada.
+On May 13, 2022 the Supreme Court of Canada released their decision, unanimously ruling that s.33.1 of the Criminal Code infringes section 7 of the Charter and is not justified under section 1.

 R v.
 Kazman, 2020 ONCA 22: The four appellants (L, K, M, A) were each charged with multiple counts of fraud.
 L and K, both self-represented at the beginning of the proceeding, were unable to perfect their s.
 11(b) motions to stay on time, despite receiving multiple extensions.
 The trial judge summarily dismissed their motion for non-compliance with the deadlines.
 The trial judge also put considerable weight on the attitudes of the appellants, finding that they were not “serious” about the motion and that they had misrepresented the status of their motion materials.
 After the trial began, M and A sought leave to re-open the s.
 11(b) motion based on the availability of new material.
 The trial judge once again summarily dismissed the motion, considering that the material remained deficient and many files were missing.
 L, after retaining counsel during the sentencing stages, tried unsuccessfully to re-open the motion a final time.
 The trial judge dismissed this motion after finding that L had deliberately misled the court regarding his materials.
 The appellants argue that the trial judge erred in summarily dismissing their s.
 11(b) Charter applications, as trial judges should only decline to hear a constitutional motion on the merits as a last resort.
 They submit that the trial judge failed to consider the fact that K and L were self-represented throughout most of the proceeding, and that both took steps to try and perfect the motion despite the complexity of the case.
 The Court of Appeal upheld the trial judge’s findings, stating that she was entitled to consider the negative impact the motion would have on the administration of justice by creating further delays.
 The appeal was dismissed.
 Leave to appeal to the Supreme Court of Canada was dismissed.